rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 **Summary**
 FP strives to improve code correctness.
-You hear terms like coding principles, computation laws, computation properties, type guarantees.
+FP teaches coding principles, computation laws, computation properties, type safety guarantees.
-Looking at cognitive aspects these translate to understanding computations in ways that are not possible without FP.
+This allows to understand computations in ways that are not possible without FP.

 FP is a niche,  I think FP has a stable niche place in programming.
 Correctness and understanding of computations are problems almost nobody in the industry cares about.